brian-watkins/best-behavior/README.md

 that initializes and tearsdown a Playwright `Page` automatically and makes it available to the example that uses this `Context`.

-When you call `useBrowser`, supply a `ContextWithBrowser`.
-This is a special `Context` that passes a `BrowserTestInstrument` to its `init` function.
+When you call `useBrowser` without any arguments, the context value will be a `BrowserTestInstrument`.
+Alternatively, you can supply a `ContextWithBrowser`, which is a special `Context` that passes a `BrowserTestInstrument` to its `init` function.
 Think of the `ContextWithBrowser` as your opportunity to provide any example-specific initialization or teardown.

 When the `init` function is called on the generated `Context`, a new `BrowserContext` will be created and any existing one will be closed, so there's no need to do any special teardown on the `Page` or components mounted within that `Page`.
-Optionally supply a `PlaywrightBrowserContextGenerator` via the `UseBrowserOptions` to configure the `BrowserContext`.
+Optionally supply a `PlaywrightBrowserContextGenerator` via the `ContextWithBrowser` to configure the `BrowserContext`.

 #### PlaywrightBrowserContextGenerator